skiadas/TheoryCompCourse/schedule.md

         - Strings accepted by a decision program
         - union/intersection/complement/concatenation/Kleene
     - Activity 4, first two points

+Activity 4
+  ~ - Describe three formal languages that are sufficiently different from those listed in the book.
+    - Exercises 4.4, 4.6

+### Day 2

+Goals
+  ~ - Learn the basic terminology related to computational problems
+    - Understand what it formally means to solve a problem.
+    - Understand the difference between decidable and recognizable languages.

+Sections 4.2-4.5
-    - Computational problems:
+  ~ - Computational problems:
     - inputs, solution sets, positive and negative instances
     - Describe the SHORTESTPATH problem
     - Kinds of computational problems: search, optimization, threshold, function, decision
     - General computational problems vs decision problems
-    - Activity 4, last point

-Activity 4
-  ~ - Describe three formal languages that are sufficiently different from those listed in the book.
-    - Exercises 4.4, 4.6
     - Exercises 4.11, 4.13, 4.15
+    - What does it mean to solve/compute/decide a computational problem?
+Provide both positive and negative examples.
+    - What is the difference between deciding and recognizing a language?

+Activity 5
+  ~ - Write a Python program that *decides* the language of all prime numbers.
+    - Write Python programs that *decide* the empty language and the language consisting of just the empty string, respectively.

 Practice
   ~ - The problem GREATER takes as input a number, and has as solutions all numbers that are greater than this number.
 Is this a computational problem according to our definition?
     - A *composite* number is a positive integer which has at least one non-trivial divisor.
 The problem FACTOR takes as input a number.
 If the number is composite, then the solution set is all of the number's non-trivial divisors.
 If the number is prime, the solution is "no" indicating no solution.
 This can be described as a "search" problem.
 Express it as a search problem by specifying a predicate function.
     - Define "threshold", "optimization" and "decision" versions of the previous problem that have an analogous computational difficulty.

-### Day 2

-Goals
-  ~ - Understand what it formally means to solve a problem.
-    - Understand the difference between decidable and recognizable languages.

-Sections 4.4, 4.5
-  ~ - What does it mean to solve/compute/decide a computational problem?
-Provide both positive and negative examples.
-    - What is the difference between deciding and recognizing a language?

-Activity 5
-  ~ - Write a Python program that *decides* the language of all prime numbers.
-    - Write Python programs that *decide* the empty language and the language consisting of just the empty string, respectively.
     - Write a Python program that *decides* the language that contains all strings in the alphabets that have "matching parentheses", meaning that every "open parenthesis" is going to be matched by a "close parenthesis".
 The strings can contain any other letters inbetween.

 Homework 2